Atharva0503/SQL_Customer_Churn_Analysis_in_European_Bank/README.md

 It demonstrates a complete **end-to-end data analytics pipeline**, including:

-* Data cleaning using Excel
+* Data cleaning with Excel
-* Data analysis using SQL
+* Data analysis with SQL
-* Data visualization using Power BI
+* Data visualization with Power BI

 The analysis goes beyond basic metrics by incorporating **customer segmentation, risk analysis, and revenue impact evaluation**, making it highly relevant for real-world business decision-making.